xairy/raw-gadget/docs/setup_raspberry-pi.md

 Raw Gadget on Raspberry Pi
 ==========================

-This document contains end-to-end instructions on how to set up Raw Gadget on a Raspberri Pi board.
+This document contains the end-to-end instructions on how to set up Raw Gadget on a Raspberri Pi board.
-The instructions were tested on Raspberry Pi Zero, Raspberry Pi Zero W, and Raspberry Pi 4 B, but they should be easily adaptable to other boards.
+The instructions were tested on Raspberry Pi Zero, Raspberry Pi Zero W, Raspberry Pi 4 B, and Raspberry Pi 5, but they should be easily adaptable to other boards.

 ## Required hardware

 - Raspberry Pi board;
-- SD card;
+- SD card and SD card reader;
 - USB UART adapter with jumper cables (or a [Pi-specific adapter](https://8086.net/products#80860010));
 - USB Ethernet adapter (or Wi-Fi support on the board);
 - USB cables.